Hamcha/meiru/README.md

 I like my stuff to be simple and limited in scope, because of this, meiru will have the following limitations:

  - No user authentication data or configuration in the database.
 The database is only used for metadata.
 Only one database backend
+ - IMAP, SMTP and nothing else.
+No POP3, no SMAP, no antispam, no firewall, no antivirus
  - Protocol extensions (ESMTP, IMAP capabilities) will be implemented only when there is a strong argument for them
  - Simplicity over performance